cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Spectral_Clustering.md

 $Weight <=> Similarity $
 $ => 1 - d(a, b)$

-With this formula you would generate a similarity matrix, and then:
+- With the **similarity graph and matrix** at hand, you can now generate an Adjacency Matrix:

 The easiest method to generate an Adjacency Matrix is with the assumption that all connections ("boxes") have the same weight, and therefore you:

-- **Subtract 1 from each box in the distance matrix**.
+**Subtract 1 from each box in the distance matrix**.

-==Otherwise==, if you have the weight/similarities calculated, you will then ***subtract those from the distance matrix*** to obtain the Adjacency matrix.
+- ==Otherwise==, if you have the weight/similarities calculated, you will then ***subtract those from the distance matrix*** to obtain the Adjacency matrix.

 ### Laplacian Matrix